 Your website is responsible for many different tasks in your marketing strategy.
 It is the primary platform on which you will display your content, and it is the beacon you put up to gain the attention of search engines.
-As you consider the role of your website in marketing your business, you should think about two distinct perspectives.
+As you consider the role of your website in marketing your business, you should think about two perspectives.
 First, you should consider the user experience, or UX, that individuals will have when they come to your site.
 Is it easy to navigate?
 Does the site look good and encourage people to keep reading and clicking on links?
 Does the site leave a positive impression on potential customers?
 Next, you will want to think about how your website performs in search rankings.
-Is your site designed with SEO in mind?
 Are search engines able to identify the information-rich content you’ve posted on your site?

-As you consider these vital questions about both UX and SEO as they pertain to your website—which in turn will shape your content strategy—you will find that there is a fair amount of overlap between UX-favorable and SEO-favorable site design.
-There are, however, some areas where the requirements of each differ, and reconciling these will be essential for an effective search marketing campaign.
+As you consider these questions about both UX and SEO as they pertain to your website, you will find that there is a lot of overlap between UX-favorable and SEO-favorable site design.
+There are, however, some areas where the requirements of each differ.
+Reconciling these will be essential for an effective search marketing campaign.

 Like SEO, UX is a big subject to define.
-In general, UX can be thought of as the takeaway that people will have when they interact with your site.
-The behaviors, emotions, and responses that your site inspires will provide insight into the experience that you are offering to visitors.
-UX design will focus on improving the accessibility, intuitiveness, and visual appeal of your site to create a more positive impression that encourages certain behaviors, such as purchasing a product.
+Think of UX as the takeaway that people have when they interact with your site.
+The behaviors, emotions, and responses that your site inspires provide insight into the experience you offer visitors.
+UX design focuses on making your site more accessible, easy to use, and appealing to look at.
+The goal is to create a more positive impression that encourages certain behaviors, such as purchasing a product.

 Knowing Where UX and SEO Overlap

-UX design and SEO-friendly site design share many of the same goals, and that’s because SEO is designed around criteria that consider the ease of finding information from the perspective of a consumer.
+UX design and SEO-friendly site design share many of the same goals.
+There’s a reason for that: SEO considers how easy it is for consumers to find information.
 That means that your UX goals can typically play into your content goals, and vice versa.
-However, SEO is limited by the capabilities of search engine crawlers that “read” the contents of a given site before ranking it among others in search results.
-That means that you may need to include features on your site that create greater accessibility for search engine bots, but may not necessarily add anything to the user experience for those already on your site.
-This is where it is particularly helpful to work with a skilled content team who can bridge the gaps between streamlined UX and SEO indexing.
+However, SEO is limited by the capabilities of search engines that “read” the contents of a site before ranking it.
+That means that you may need to include features on your site that create greater accessibility for search engine bots, but may not add anything to the user experience for those already on your site.
+This is where it is helpful to work with a content team who can bridge the gaps between streamlined UX and SEO indexing.

 Identifying UX and SEO Clashes

-If you are finding that your UX design is failing to deliver the SEO results that you want, or you think it may be time to rethink your site design altogether, schedule a discovery call with Pennington Creative.
-We can identify any weaknesses in your website copy and provide unique, SEO-friendly pages to supplement your website and help you be seen on the web.
+Are you are finding that your UX design is failing to deliver the SEO results that you want?
+Or, are you thinking it’s time to redesign your site?
+If so, it’s time to schedule a discovery call with Pennington Creative.
+We can identify weaknesses in your website copy and provide unique, SEO-friendly pages to help your web presence.